Terraform-Canvas/front-end/README.md

 <!-- CONTRIBUTING -->
 ## :fire: Contributing
-Contribution을 위해서는 CONTRIBUTION.txt를 참고해주세요.
+Please refer to `CONTRIBUTION.txt` for Contribution.

-이슈나 새로운 기능 및 수정에 대한 요청은 다음과 같은 절차를 따라주세요. 🥰
+For issues, new functions and requests to modify please follow the following procedure. 🥰

-1. 프로젝트 fork
+1. Fork the Project
-2. 새로운 수정이나, 버그, 기능에 대해 이슈 생성 (오타 수정의 경우 따로 x)
+2. Create a Issue when you have new feature or bug, just not Typo fix
-3. dev branch에서 새로운 branch 생성 (git checkout -b feature/Newfeature)
+3. Create your Feature Branch from dev Branch (`git checkout -b feat/Newfeature`)
-4. 변경 사항 commit (git commit -m 'feat: add new feature')
+4. Commit your Changes (`git commit -m 'feat: add new feature'`)
-5. 작업한 branch의 내용을 push (git push origin feature/Newfeature)
+5. Push to the Branch (`git push origin feat/Newfeature`)
-6. dev branch로의 병합으로 Pull Request를 열고 해당 Issues에 대한 closes keyword 추가
+6. Open a Pull Request to dev branch with Issues

 <p align="right">(<a href="#readme-top">back to top</a>)</p>